Some open problems on multiple ergodic averages

-The following qualitative equidistribution results were established by A.~Leibman in \cite{Lei05a}: \begin{itemize} \item A polynomial sequence $(g(n)x)_{n\in\mathbb{N}}$ is always equidistributed in a finite union of sub-nilmanifolds of $X$.
+The following qualitative equidistribution results were established by A.~Leibman in \cite{Lei05a}: \begin{itemize} \item A polynomial sequence $(g(n)x)$ is always equidistributed in a finite union of sub-nilmanifolds of $X$.

-\item A polynomial sequence $(g(n)x)_{n\in\mathbb{N}}$ is equidistributed in $X$ if and only if the sequence $(g(n)\pi(x))_{n\in\mathbb{N}}$ is equidistributed in $Z$. \end{itemize} The second statement gives a very effective way for checking equidistribution of polynomial sequences.
+\item A polynomial sequence $(g(n)x)$ is equidistributed in $X$ if and only if the sequence $(g(n)\pi(x))$ is equidistributed in $Z$. \end{itemize} The second statement gives an efficient way for checking equidistribution of polynomial sequences on nilmanifolds.
 We illustrate this with a simple example.
 Suppose that $b\in G$ is an ergodic nilrotation (meaning the transformation $x \mapsto bx$ is ergodic) and we want to show that the polynomial sequence $(b^{n^2}x)$ is equidistributed in $X$ for every $x\in X$.
-In the case where $G$ is connected the nilmanifold $Z$ is a torus, therefore, according to the previous criterion, it suffices to show that if $\beta$ is an ergodic element of $\T^d$ (this is the case if the coordinates of $\beta$ are rationally independent), then for every $x\in X$ the sequence $(x+n^2\beta)$ is equidistributed in $\T^d$.
-This is a well known fact, and can be easily verified using Weyl's equidistribution theorem and van der Corput's fundamental estimate.
-If $G$ is not necessarily connected, one needs to show that if $S\colon \T^d\to \T^d$ is an ergodic unipotent affine transformation, then the sequence $S^{n^2}x$ is equidistributed for every $x\in \T^d$.\footnote{In some cases, for instance, when one seeks to prove equidistribution of a sequence in some unspecified nilmanifold, one can use a lifting argument in order to reduce matters to the case where $G$ is connected.
-Such a simplification does not seem to be possible for the example just presented (the lifting does not preserve the ergodicity assumption).} Although this is somewhat harder to establish, it follows again by Weyl's equidistribution theorem modulo some straightforward computations.
+In the case where $G$ is connected, the nilmanifold $Z$ is a torus, therefore, according to the previous criterion, it suffices to show that if $\beta$ is an ergodic element of $\T^d$ (this is the case if the coordinates of $\beta$ are rationally independent), then for every $x\in X$ the sequence $(x+n^2\beta)$ is equidistributed in $\T^d$.
+This is a well known fact, and can be easily verified using Weyl's equidistribution theorem and van der Corput's estimate.
+If $G$ is not necessarily connected, one needs to show that if $S\colon \T^d\to \T^d$ is an ergodic unipotent affine transformation, then the sequence $S^{n^2}x$ is equidistributed for every $x\in \T^d$.
+Although this is somewhat harder to establish, it follows again by Weyl's equidistribution theorem modulo some straightforward computations.